 Wix is one of the most popular website builders out there.
-In fact, Wix’s official estimates are that as of 2022, over 200 million users have chosen Wix to be their software companion in the vast world of web hosting and design.
-Wix has especially gained popularity in the last few years because of several different celebrity campaigns, but tech enthusiasts knew Wix was a worthwhile investment over 15 years ago.
+In fact, Wix’s official estimates show that, as of 2022, over 200 million users have chosen Wix as their preferred website builder.
+In the vast world of web hosting and design, this is some claim to fame.

 Wix’s popularity as a business software solution is in no small part due to its wide array of features.
 While the builder itself is not complicated at all, there is a lot to it.
 So, in today’s article, we’ll take a closer look at Wix and what it has to offer, starting with the pricing plans.
 Let’s begin!

 |A quick overview:|

 Table of Contents

 One of the things we like about Wix is that it offers a free plan when you sign up.
 The offering is somewhat limited compared to the free plans of other website builders (like Square Online, for example), but it’s still better than no free plan at all.
 It gives you an opportunity to test the basic features of Wix and see if it suits your needs.

 When it comes to features, the free plan includes SSL protection, up to 500 MB bandwidth and storage, a Wix subdomain, and basic customer support.
 Considering it’s a free plan, there will inevitably be Wix ads on every page and a Wix favicon.
 You won’t be able to do much with this plan, so it’s really not a serious business solution if you need a professional website.

 If you decide to upgrade to one of the paid plans, you’ll have a 14-day money-back guarantee trial period, which is another thing we like about Wix.
 Choosing a business software solution is a commitment, so you’ll obviously need some time to test it out.
 Wix definitely makes an effort to give potential members more opportunities to try out their product, and it’s no wonder, given their large customer base.